centrifugal/documentation/server/configuration.md

 ```

 **projects** in this case is an array of projects.
 One project corresponds to your web application that
-uses Centrifugo for real-time messages.
-Although it's possible to register many projects in Centrifugo
+uses Centrifugo for real-time messages. **Although it's possible to register many projects in Centrifugo
-it's recommended to use only one project for Centrifugo installation.
-Trust me this will make your life
+it's recommended to use only one project for Centrifugo installation.** Trust me this will make your life
-easier eventually.
-The only exception is add the second project which is clone of first for development
+easier eventually. **The only exception** is add the second project which is clone of first for development –
-- so you can use production Centrifugo instance in development process.
+so you can use production Centrifugo instance in development process.

 ### checkconfig

-Centrifugo has special command to check configuration file - `checkconfig`:
+Centrifugo has special command to check configuration file `checkconfig`:

 ```bash
 centrifugo checkconfig --config=config.json
 ```

-If any errors found during validation - program will exit with error message and exit status 1.
+If any errors found during validation – program will exit with error message and exit status 1.

 ### genconfig